udayanshevade/fsnd-capstone-project/README.md

 - Set up a virtual environment: `python3 -m venv env && source env/bin/activate`
 - Install dependencies: `pip install -r requirements.txt`
-- Create a local database: `createdb castingagency`
+- Create a local database: `createdb castingagency` (with the default user/password)
-- Ensure app env vars are exported or defined in a `.env` file at the root directory of the project
+- Ensure the required env vars are exported or defined in a `.env` file at the root directory of the project
 - Run the development server: `flask run`
 - Access the local API at: http://127.0.0.1:5000